-Abstract: We propose a two-stage method called Spline-Assisted Partial Differential Equations-based Model Identification that can be used to identify models based on partial differential equations (PDEs) from noisy data.
-In the first stage, we employ cubic splines to estimate unobservable derivatives.
+Abstract: We propose a two-stage method called Spline Assisted Partial Differential Equation based Model Identification (SAPDEMI) to identify partial differential equation (PDE)-based models from noisy data.
+In the first stage, we employ the cubic splines to estimate unobservable derivatives.
 The underlying PDE is based on a subset of these derivatives.
-This stage is computationally efficient.
-Its computational complexity is the product of a constant and the sample size, which is the lowest possible order of computational complexity.
-In the second stage, we apply the least absolute shrinkage and selection operator to identify the underlying PDE-based model.
+This stage is computationally efficient: its computational complexity is a product of a constant with the sample size; this is the lowest possible order of computational complexity.
+In the second stage, we apply the Least Absolute Shrinkage and Selection Operator (Lasso) to identify the underlying PDE-based model.
 Statistical properties are developed, including the model identification accuracy.
-We validate our theory using numerical examples and a real-data case study based on an National Aeronautics and Space Administration data set.
+We validate our theory through various numerical examples and a real data case study.
+The case study is based on an National Aeronautics and Space Administration (NASA) data set.